Chart Color Schemes

 The latest Census data sees Kempsey Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Kempsey Surrounds, as per the data, had a cultural diversity index below the average.
-The population breakdown showed that 89.1% were Australian citizens, 90.3% were born in Australia, and 96.9% spoke English only at home.
-Christianity was the predominant religion, with 52.9% of people identifying as such, compared to 54.2% in the Rest of NSW region.
+Kempsey Surrounds, surveyed in 2016, had a population with 89.1% Australian citizens, 90.3% born in Australia, and 96.9% speaking English only at home.
+Christianity was the predominant religion, accounting for 52.9%.
+This figure is slightly lower than Rest of NSW's 54.2%.

 Frequently Asked Questions - Diversity